Vivek09Chahal/Vivek09Chahal/README.md

 ### Hi there 👋
 - My name is Vivek.
-I'm from Dronacharya College of Engineering taking Computer Science Engineering.
+I'm Computer Science Engineering.
 - I have a huge interest in coding👨‍💻 language C++ and Swift.
 - I love to join different community and competition that involve creating something for the society!